 - Pre-Interview: This year, Dr. Gens and Dr. Buchanan did mock interview sessions to help us prepare.
 If you want some practice being put on the spot (they ask everything) and seeing how you sound/appear, do this.
 They film your interview and give you excellent feedback.
 Many of the deans are willing to do practice interviews as well.

 - Interview: Be prepared for the common questions: Why surgery?
 Tell me about yourself.
 What are your strengths?
 What are your weaknesses?
 Then, most programs ask you what type of surgeon you want to be and where you see yourself 10-15 years in the future.
 Some programs are more intense than others.
 Generally, you’ll have an orientation in the morning then several faculty interviews.
-Many programs allow for you to meet with the Program Director(s) and Chair individually, but not all.
+Many programs allow for you to meet with the Program Director(s) and Chair individually or in a group, but not all.
 Make an effort to meet them if there is no set interview.

 - HAVE TONS OF QUESTIONS!
 You will be asked from the moment they meet you until the moment you leave if you have any questions.
 Programs like it when you have questions specific to their program, but some good standard questions: Fellowship placements?
 Research opportunities?
 Funded?
 What is the biggest strength of program?
 What is faculty-resident relationship like?
+Try to ask questions that tie both your specific interests and strengths to the programs'.
+The interviewers will be meeting many people that day and answering the same questions over and over again, so try to find something unique.
 Note: instead of asking, “What don’t you like about this program?” it is better to frame the question as, “Are there any ways in which you think your program could improve?”
 Don’t be negative!

 - If you accept an interview at a program and later decide you don’t want to attend the interview, let them know as early as possible!
 It is the polite thing to do for your fellow applicants and future colleagues who may be looking for an interview at that program.
 Also, simply not showing up reflects poorly both on you, your classmates who are also applying general surgery, and Maryland in general.
 Programs talk to each other, so you may get a black mark at another program for not showing up to a completely different one!